sleeptoken/zettelkasten/Remote Thought/API Testing.md

 To test for this vulnerability, add path traversal sequences to modify parameters and observe how the application responds.
 ##### Testing for server-side parameter pollution in structured data formats

-An attacker may be able to manipulate parameters to exploit vulnerabilities in the server's processing of other structured data formats, such as a JSON or XML.
-To test for this, inject unexpected structured data into user inputs and see how the server responds.
+- An attacker may be able to manipulate parameters to exploit vulnerabilities in the server's processing of other structured data formats, such as a `JSON` or `XML`.
+- To test for this, inject unexpected structured data into user inputs and see how the server responds.
+ Structured format injection can also occur in responses.
+For example, this can occur if user input is stored securely in a database, then embedded into a JSON response from a back-end API without adequate encoding.

 ### References